Frequently Asked Questions

 The program is designed for working professionals.
 Thus, each student is able to earn the degree at his or her own pace.
 An aggressive student might finish the degree requirements in two years, while a student taking the courses at a less rigorous pace might take three or four years to complete the MA.
 For example, a student setting a moderate, but demanding, schedule might take one three-credit course and one one-credit course each semester (fall, spring, and summer); four credits per semester, three semesters per year, means the student would complete the degree’s 36-credit program in three years.
 Every student is required to finish the program within four years except for extraordinary circumstances requiring approval of the dean.

-GOV 501: Classical Political Thought and Culture, GOV 502: Modern Political Thought and Culture, and 503: The Art of Rhetoric.
+GOV 501: Classical Political Thought and Literature, GOV 502: Modern Political Thought and Literature, and 503: The Art of Rhetoric.

-GOV 511: American Founding and Constitution, GOV 512: Constitutional Development Through the Civil War, GOV 513: American Progressivism and Liberalism, GOV 514: Modern American Government.
+GOV 511: American Founding and Constitution, GOV 512: Constitutional Development Through the Civil War, GOV 513: American Progressivism and Liberalism.

-GOV 520: Statesmanship as well as three elective three-credit courses.
+GOV 520: Statesmanship, as well as four elective three-credit courses.

 Classes are typically offered in the evenings, Monday through Friday, from 6:30 p.m. - 9 p.m.; intermittent Saturday seminars (usually two per one-credit course) are also offered each term.